The Side Hustler’s Guide to Burnout Prevention

 - Constant fatigue

-- Trouble sleeping or needing too much sleep
+- Trouble getting to sleep, staying asleep, or needing too much sleep

 - Irritability and/or increased aggression

-- Weight gain and all the free prizes that come with that
+- Weight gain or loss (and all the free prizes that come with that)

 - Anxiety and panic attacks